talbii/quickmark/README.md

 3. Switch between styling as needed: compile different files with different styling.

 Check out the [documentation](docs.md) for additional information about that.

+**Editors note** I'm aware that this isn't actually "compiling", for many technical reasons which honestly I don't know.